robonomist/robonomistClient/README.md

 ```

     #> # Robonomist Database search results
     #>    id                           title                                                                         lang
     #>    <r_id>                       <chr>                                                                         <chr>
-    #>  1 eurostat/bd_9pm_r2           High growth enterprises (growth by 10% or more) and related employment by NAC… en
+    #>  1 eurostat/bd_9pm_r2           High growth enterprises (growth by 10% or more) and related employment by NA… en
-    #>  2 eurostat/bd_9pm_r2$dv_2421   High growth enterprises (growth by 10% or more) and related employment by NAC… en
+    #>  2 eurostat/bd_9pm_r2$dv_2421   High growth enterprises (growth by 10% or more) and related employment by NA… en
     #>  3 eurostat/bd_hg               High growth enterprises and related employment by NACE Rev. 2 activity        en
     #>  4 eurostat/bd_hg$dv_2307       High growth enterprises and related employment by NACE Rev. 2 activity        en
     #>  5 eurostat/bd_hg_micro         High growth micro enterprises and related employment by NACE Rev. 2 activity  en
     #>  6 eurostat/bd_hg_micro$dv_2422 High growth micro enterprises and related employment by NACE Rev. 2 activity  en
     #>  7 eurostat/bs_bs10_00          Turnover by client specialisation and employment size class (2000)            en
-    #>  8 eurostat/bs_bs1_01           SBS variables by product specialisation and by employment size class for div … en
+    #>  8 eurostat/bs_bs1_01           SBS variables by product specialisation and by employment size class for div… en
     #>  9 eurostat/bs_bs1_03           SBS variables by employment size class for div 72 and 74 (2003)               en
     #> 10 eurostat/bs_bs1_04           Main economic variables by employment size class (2004)                       en
     #> # ℹ 511 more rows

-Search for a specific dataset with language options:
+Search for a specific dataset in another language:

 ``` r
 data("eurostat/ lfs", lang = "de")
 ```

-These search capabilities help you quickly locate the data you need
-without needing to know exact IDs.
+You can search with keywords, partial names, or dataset IDs.

 ### 5. Retrieve a Specific Data Table

-If you know the ID of a specific data table you want, you can retrieve
+If you know the ID of a data table, retrieve it directly:
-it by passing the ID to the `data()` function.
-For example:

 ``` r
 data("eurostat/bd_hg") |> tail()